kpriyanka5/kpriyanka5/README.md

 - 👋 Hi, I’m @kpriyanka5
-- 👀 I’m interested in machine learning
+- 👀 I’m interested in web development
-- 🌱 I’m currently learning machine learning
+- 🌱 I’m currently learning front end
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me kothuripriyanka5@gmail.com